Saturday, 15 November 2025

 Character copyright relevant owner

 One of the finest pieces of TV tie-in merchandise ever produced is, in my opinion, Pedigree Toys' 12 inch action figure of Captain Scarlet from the late '60s.
-I first saw it on display in the window of a shop called Nurseryland in my local town centre and, some time later, I was a little jealous when I discovered that one of my pals (the late Alan Bowie, previously referred to by me on the blog as Adam Cowie and Billy Liar) had been bought one by his parents as, I think, a Christmas (or birthday) present.
+I first saw it on display in the window of a shop called Nurseryland in my local town centre and, some time later, I was a little envious when I discovered that one of my pals (the late Alan Bowie, previously referred to by me on the blog as Adam Cowie and Billy Liar) had been bought one by his parents as, I think, a Christmas (or birthday) present.

 I later swapped him an Action Man for it, and must confess to being somewhat surprised at his acceptance of my proposal of the exchange as I had my doubts he'd go for it.
 I can only assume Action Man perhaps had more street cred as a 'must-have' toy than poor Paul Metcalfe (Scarlet), but that's how the toy first came into my possession.
 If I recall correctly, Alan later wanted to swap back, but I was having none of it and the good ol' Cap remained a part of my toy horde for at least a couple of years.